jinilover/miscellaneous-notes/Note_on_Haskell.md

 unitName @F -- it will call `unitName` on `F` instance
 ```

 Since GHC 9.6.5 or maybe earlier, `TypeApplications` is enabled automatically.
-Before `TypeApplications` is released, an older solution is using `Data.Proxy`.
+Before `TypeApplications` was released, the solution was using `Proxy`.
 E.g.
 ```Haskell
 import Data.Proxy